utiasDSL/util-uwb-dataset/index.md

 ---
 ## Identification Dataset
 To identify the UWB TDOA measurement performance in different scenarios, we designed a variety of identification experiments in LOS and NLOS scenarios.
 Two UWB anchors and one [Crazyflie nano-quadrotor](https://www.bitcraze.io/products/old-products/crazyflie-2-0/) equipped with an UWB tag are placed on wooden structures.
 A millimeter-level accurate Vicon motion capture system measures the poses of the tag and the anchors for ground truth data.
-We demonstrate our experimental setups in the following plot.
+We demonstrate our experimental setups in the following figure.
 <img src="files/images/identify_setup.png" alt="" width="100%">

 ### Line-of-sight (LOS) experiments